KRISHTHICK/analytics-gemini-repo/README.md

 # Mall Analytics Dashboard

 A single-page web application frontend built with Tailwind CSS to visualize people movement, product interactions, and activity heatmaps in a shopping mall.
-This project is designed to be a realistic and interactive prototype of a modern analytics dashboard.
+This project is a realistic and interactive prototype of a modern analytics dashboard.

 ---